jon-heard/obsidian-inline-scripts-library/clips_ui.sfile.md

 return expand("clips get " + clipNames[pick]);
 ```
 __
-ui clips get - Asks the user to choose from list of clips, then expands that clip.
+ui clips get - User chooses a clip, which is then expanded into the note.
 	- Alternative: __ui cg__